 Your puppy will start teething from about 12 weeks as their adult teeth start to come through.
 Most of the time owners don't even notice these baby teeth fall out as they are often swallowed, but don't be worried if you find the occasional little tooth around the house!

 While they are teething your pup will probably start to chew on everything, so make sure you give them plenty of appropriate chew toys to save your shoes and furniture.
 Until your pup has all their adult teeth avoid giving harder dental chews or bones as baby teeth are a little more delicate and may break if they chew hard objects.
+For more information on how to stop your puppy chewing, biting and mouthing, check out our Puppy Training Guide

 Once all your pup's adult teeth are through (usually by about 6 months), it's time to start thinking about how you will care for their dental health throughout their life.
 Veterinary dentists recommend daily tooth brushing as the gold standard for dog dental care, and the earlier you start the easier it will be for your dog to accept this.
 Try to get your puppy used to having their mouth examined and handled from an early age.